giangnguyen2412/advanced-XAI-for-DeepLearning/reviews/ACE.md

 ## Evaluation

-### Human experiments

-- They also conducted a human experiment to asses the *Coherency* and *Meaningfulness* of concepts.
+- They conducted a human experiment to asses the *Coherency* and *Meaningfulness* of concepts.
 Details in Sec.4.

 - They evaluated the *Importance* of concepts by the prediction accuracy on test examples as they add and remove important concepts.